-The regulation applies to any written or computerized personal information.
+The regulation applies to any written or computerised personal information.
 Your employers, and you, have a duty to handle all recorded information in a way that protects the rights of the individual it refers to.
-Your company will have its specific GDPR policies and procedures to adhere to and receive training in, however, You must:
+You company will have their specific GDPR policies and procedures to adhere to and receive training in, however,

+You must:

-- Prevent access by unauthorized people i.e., filing cabinets should be kept locked, computers should be protected by passwords and personal information must not be left on your desk or screen - Only pass on information to people who have a right to know it in a way that keeps it confidential from others i.e., take extra care when sending information by fax or e-mail - Make sure the information recorded is accurate, relevant, and adequate not excessive; do not record unnecessary information. - Destroy records when they are no longer necessary in a way that prevents them from being accessed by unauthorized individuals
+- Prevent access by unauthorised people i.e. filing cabinets should be kept locked, computers should be protected by passwords and personal information must not be left on your desk or screen - Only pass on information to people who have a right to know it in a way which keeps it confidential from others i.e. take extra care when sending information by fax or e-mail - Make sure information recorded is accurate, relevant, and adequate not excessive; do not record unnecessary information. - Destroy records when they are no longer necessary in a way that prevents them being accessed by unauthorised individuals

-Risk Management
+Risk management